Igalia/explainers/canvas-writing-mode/README.md

 ## User-Facing Problem

-Users in regions where non-latin scripts are the norm are currently under-served by HTML canvas APIs to geenrate text in the appropriate writing mode (such as vertical, reading left-to-right or right-to-left, with stategies for mixing latin text).
+Users in regions where non-latin scripts are the norm are currently under-served by HTML canvas APIs to generate text in the appropriate writing mode (such as vertical, reading left-to-right or right-to-left, with stategies for mixing latin text).
 We expect making things easier for developers will make it more likely that they serve all users.
 Those already trying to implement writing modes in script will be able to reduce their download size, also benefiting users.